D4vis24/stokpot-support/README.md

-# Stockpot Support
+# Stokpot Support

-Welcome to Stockpot – your all-in-one kitchen companion for meal planning, pantry tracking, and recipe discovery.
+Welcome to Stokpot – your all-in-one kitchen companion for meal planning, pantry tracking, and recipe discovery.

 ## Frequently Asked Questions